DaveMcCauley/changelog/README.md

 This is a log of what I do ~~every day~~ most days.
 What tech I work with.
 And projects I build.

+### 2020-12-18
+(last couple of weeks)
+* Build a JSON configurable menu component in VueJS
+* Restructure an app permission model
+* Build a mini NodeJS app to interact with Athena Health's API for medical billing revenue cycle.
+* New color pallet for a design system

 ### 2020-11-13
 * Add an upgrade migration to Postgres db
 * Build routes in Express